-A highly-respected expert in the field of evidence, Ehrhardt is the Ladd Professor of Evidence in the Florida State University College of Law, where he has taught for over 30 years.
+A highly-respected expert in the field of evidence.
+Ehrhardt is the Ladd Professor of Evidence in the Florida State University College of Law, where he has taught for over 30 years.
 He wrote the Florida Evidence Code, passed by the Florida Legislature, which regulates the admissibility of evidence during court trials.
+Ehrhardt which regulates the admissibility of evidence during court trials.
 Ehrhardt has written books on evidence and trial objections, which are frequently cited and relied upon by courts.
 Ehrhardt is in demand as a lecturer and speaker.
 He works with lawyers and judges nationwide as a consultant on evidence matters.
 He currently teaches in the areas of torts, evidence, trial advocacy and sports law.
 He has been honored as the FSU College of Law outstanding professor in six different years.
-He was the recipient of a University Teaching Award in 1989 and the Professorial Excellence Award in 1997.
+He was the recipient of a University Teaching

 A native of Elkader, Iowa, Ehrhardt received a bachelor's degree from Iowa State University.
 He went on to the University of Iowa, where he earned his law degree in 1964.
 Before coming to Tallahassee, he was an Assistant United States Attorney.
 Ehrhardt and his wife, the former Judy Sutton, have three children.